 Until next time.

-About the Author:
+About the Author

-Dan Losowski runs a daily photo blog based out of Buffalo NY (http://www.abpphotography.net/).
+Dan Losowski runs a daily photo blog based out of Buffalo, NY.
 “My love for photography blossomed a few years ago, with the purchase of a simple, yet effective GE Bridge camera.
 I began spending time wandering around taking pictures of anything and everything that caught my eye.
 While some of my earlier images were certainly not my best, I value every one of them for helping to shape the photographer I’ve become.
 I love nothing more than wandering this great planet of ours, snapping pictures wherever I see appropriate.”

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and articles to stay current:
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: